What is wheat germ and where can I find it?

 People who are on a low-carb diet should be mindful of their portion of wheat germ, as one cup contains nearly 60 grams of carbohydrates.

-Wheat germ oil is rich in triglycerides, a type of fat.
+Wheat germ oil is , a type of fat.
 People with heart disease, as well as people at a high risk of heart disease, should monitor their intake, as high triglycerides levels are linked with adverse health effects.

 Wheat germ extract can cause mild side effects in some people.
 These include diarrhea, nausea, gas, and dizziness.